bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 It would be nice if we could at least manage to compute consistent candidates for the hard instances, but even this problem [is known](https://arxiv.org/abs/cs/0512049) to be [NP-complete](https://en.wikipedia.org/wiki/NP-complete).
 Luckily, we can reduce the problem to another NP-complete problem -- the [Boolean satisfiability problem (SAT)](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) -- and leverage the highly-tuned solvers existing for it.

-All we have to do is devise a logical characterisation of the candidates that are consistent with the feedback received so far, and use a SAT solver to acquire such a candidate.
+All we have to do is devise a logical characterisation of the candidates that are consistent with the feedback received so far and use a SAT solver to acquire such a candidate.
 Let's see what kind of variables and constraints we need for this.

 ### Encoding the Symbol Mapping